 You can visit Otter Creek’s website for more information or visit Otter Creek on Dakota Pages and view current and historical marketing and diligence documents.

 Otter Creek has been managing a long/short strategy since 1991.
 Tyler Walling has been Co-PM since 2012 and Cory Reed has been Co-PM since 2022.
 The firm manages $142.1 million (as of 12.31.2023) of which 10% of capital is partners of the firm.

 The strategy's approach is to invest in roughly 30 - 35 long ideas and 30 - 35 short ideas, and the firm’s positions are primarily U.S. based.
 The strategy has the flexibility to invest across the capital structure, and throughout the history of the firm the net exposure has vacillated between -5% to 30% net long.
 The biggest annual drawdown since inception is -4%, and in times of distress in the markets the firm’s strategy has proven to generate positive returns.

-The firm has six employees and is based in Palm Beach Gardens, Florida.
+The firm has five employees and is based in Palm Beach Gardens, Florida.

 Otter Creek is a long/short mutual fund with a six-year track record, with only one down year since inception.
 The strategy targets "T-bills" plus 500 basis points in return.
 The strategy is approximately 25 long positions and 25 short positions.
 The long positions are selected through fundamental research which includes focusing on secular trends and a thematic macro overview.

 In addition, the fund has invested in value-oriented and special situation ideas, which the investment team believes are undervalued or misunderstood by the markets, while the short positions are driven by what the team believes are mispriced securities based on balance sheets, income statements, and peer group analysis among other factors.
 The strategy has the flexibility to invest across the capital structure including senior debt, convertible and preferred securities.